-Mad Devs Customer University is a series of publications aimed to help customers choose the right contractor and maximize benefits from working with them.
+Mad Devs Customer University is a series of publications about pricing strategies aimed to help customers choose the right contractor and maximize benefits from working with them.
 We will address every aspect of customer-contractor interactions to show how to achieve a truly profitable partnership.

 Here, we give an overview of what to look at in the proposals provided by different vendors.